-SLANG Worldwide Inc. (SLGWF) CEO Chris Driessen on Q3 2020 Results - Earnings Call Transcript

 Bobby Burleson

-So, just curious on Q4.
-How should we think about December in terms of -- how much of typical Q4 revenue is driven by December?
+So, just curious on Q4, how should we think about December in terms of -- how much of typical Q4 revenue is driven by December?
 I mean, obviously, it's more than a third of the total.

 Chris Driessen

 Yes.
 I would tell you that Q4, seasonally, as I was just telling Noel, Bobby that -- that generally Q4, seasonally, is a bit softer certainly than Q3.
 That being said, this year is going to be a bit of an anomaly for us because we have closed on those plant-touching assets or several of them at least.
-So the delta you're going to see this year versus last year is obviously, we're -- we're getting plant-touching revenue in Oregon, and each of that is through Peoria Partners in Colorado.
-So, I expected to be good, again demand [indiscernible].
+So the delta you're going to see this year versus last year is obviously, we're getting plant-touching revenue in Oregon, and a piece of that through Peoria Partners in Colorado.
+So, I expect to be good - again demand’s been strong.
 So we expect to have a very positive Q4.

 Bobby Burleson